Dmitrijv/fend19-js4-gitjobs/README.md

 ## Tests

 There is a total of 10 tests to make sure that all of the components in the project are working as expected.
-General app test are located in [App.test.js](https://github.com/Dmitrijv/fend19-js4-gitjobs/tree/master/App.test.js) folder.
+General app test are located in [App.test.js](https://github.com/Dmitrijv/fend19-js4-gitjobs/tree/master/App.test.js) file.
 Tests for specific components are located in the [**test**](https://github.com/Dmitrijv/fend19-js4-gitjobs/tree/master/src/components/__test__) folder.

 You can run these tests by running the following commands: